thanusiv/Link-s-True-Journey/README.md

 ## How to Load Game

-Simply clone the github repository to a local directory and open the `Game.html` file using a web browser like Google Chrome.
+Simply clone the Github repository to a local directory and open the `Game.html` file using a web browser like Google Chrome.

 ## Features